Austin Riley Player Props: Braves vs. Twins

 - The Twins pitching staff ranks third in MLB with a collective 9.6 strikeouts per nine innings.

-- The Twins' 3.64 team ERA ranks third among all MLB pitching staffs.
+- The Twins have the third-ranked team ERA across all league pitching staffs (3.65).

-- The Twins surrender the fifth-fewest home runs in baseball (77 total, one per game).
+- Twins pitchers combine to surrender 79 home runs (one per game), the sixth-fewest in the league.

-- The righty's most recent time out came on Wednesday against the Boston Red Sox, when he tossed five innings, surrendering three earned runs while allowing six hits.
+- The right-hander last pitched on Thursday against the Boston Red Sox, when he went nine scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.